The one phrase that was true was the one about Paul Jobs’s looking like someone in a Rockwell painting. And perhaps the last phrase, the one about

 Even worse, the perfection of the cube made it hard to manufacture.
 Most parts that are cast in molds have angles that are slightly greater than pure 90 degrees, so that it’s easier to get them out of the mold (just as it is easier to get

 a cake out of a pan that has angles slightly greater than 90 degrees).
 But Esslinger dictated, and Jobs enthusiastically agreed, that there would be no such “draft angles” that would ruin the purity and perfection of the cube.
 So

 the sides had to be produced separately, using molds that cost $650,000, at a specialty machine shop in Chicago.
 Jobs’s passion for perfection was out of control.
 When he noticed a tiny line in the chassis caused by the molds,

 something that any other computer maker would accept as unavoidable, he flew to Chicago and convinced the die caster to start over and do it perfectly.
 “Not a lot of die casters expect a celebrity to fly in,” noted one of the

 case be a matte black,

-black, which made
+which made it

-it more susceptible
+more susceptible to

 In order to translate the NeXT logo into the look of real products, Jobs needed an industrial designer he trusted.
 He talked to a few possibilities, but none of them

 impressed him as much as the wild Bavarian he had imported to Apple: Hartmut Esslinger, whose frogdesign had set up shop in Silicon Valley

-IBM to permit Paul Rand to do work for NeXT was a small miracle willed into existence by Jobs’s belief that reality can be distorted.
+and who, thanks to Jobs, had a lucrative contract with Apple.
+Getting IBM to permit Paul Rand to do work for NeXT was a small miracle willed into existence by Jobs’s belief that reality can be distorted.
 But that was a snap

 compared to the likelihood that he could convince Apple to permit Esslinger to work for NeXT.